Trehinos/any_of/README.md

 This project implements a flexible [Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) : `AnyOf`.

-`AnyOf` is an optional sum of product type of two types, which enables **clear and safe** data representations in functional and type-driven programming.
+`AnyOf` is an optional **sum of product of two types**,
+which enables clear and safe data representations in functional and type-driven programming.

 ## Overview